 France is committed to supporting sexual, reproductive, maternal, neonatal and infant health programmes that foster a cross-cutting, rights-based approach.

 This commitment mainly occurs through the French Muskoka Fund (FFM) implemented in nine west- and central-African countries:

 Between 2011 and 2018, the French Muskoka Fund helped reduce infant and child mortality by 32% in the region, while maternal mortality dropped by 17%.

 France is actively committed to fighting the growing scourge of sub-standard and counterfeit medicines.
 This global phenomenon, seen all over Africa, is a serious threat to public health.

 The fight against sub-standard and counterfeit medicines was launched by President Jacques Chirac in 2009, in the “Cotonou Declaration”.
 This commitment was reaffirmed by the President of the Republic Emmanuel Macron during his Ouagadougou speech in 2017.

 France ratified the Medicrime Convention which aims to bring those responsible for counterfeit medical products and similar violations to justice, protect the rights of victims, and promote national and international cooperation among the competent health, police and customs authorities.
 Furthermore, it contributes via Expertise France to capacity-building and skill-building in institutions responsible for ensuring that the health products available in those countries are of good quality (regulatory agencies or pharmaceuticals directorates, health product central purchasing and distribution agencies, quality control laboratories, etc.)

-The President of the French Republic wishes to step up private French investments in Africa in order to open high-quality clinics and develop human resources in healthcare, to meet the health and demographic challenges in the region.
+Lastly, and closely linked to all these priorities, the President of the Republic is keen to boost French private investment in Africa, in order to open high-quality clinics and develop the necessary human resources in healthcare to respond to the health and demographic challenges in the region.